Menu

 At Therfield First School, we highly value being part of a close-knit, village community.
 In turn, the local village is proud to have our school set within it.
 A big part of our school ethos is in enabling our pupils to recognise the positive impact that they can have on those around them.
 This includes those within our immediate school community, those in the local area and those in the wider world.
 We undertake many opportunities to make a positive impact to others through our numerous 'Making a Difference' projects, valuing the important gift of giving.
 Our children quickly recognise how good they feel when they can make a difference to others.
 The many ways in which we do this includes:

-* Annual Harvest Gift-of-Giving project
+* Annual Harvest Gift-of-Giving village community project

-* Monthly GAP sessions - 'Generations at Play'
+* Monthly GAP sessions - 'Generations at Play' in the local chapel

 * Litter picking in the school grounds and across the village

 We also make maximum use of our idyllic village setting as part of our Bringing Learning to Life school motto.
 We regularly visit the local church for special services and to perform our Christmas Nativity in.
 Classes take part in local walks to provide a practical real-life backdrop to learning.
 We regularly engage with the village residents to support our learning, i.e. canvassing views via questionnaires and inviting villagers into school to share our learning with them.
-We are also exceptionally lucky to be visited each week by Alfie, our reading dog, who lives within the local village.
+We are also exceptionally lucky to be visited each week by our reading dog, who lives within the local village.

 Read below to find out a little more about each of the above.